 Carpenter wrote the screenplay with his then girlfriend, producer Debra Hill and is often credited as being the the first in a long line of slasher films, although films like Alfred Hitchock’s Psycho were obvious inspirations.
 The film has little in the way of gore or violence and instead uses clever camera work and sound design to brilliant effect, keeping the audience on the edge of their seats throughout.
 There have been countless imitations over the years but few that match up to the taught, perfectly-paced original Halloween.

 This Thai poster features the classic illustration of a knife blade morphing into a carved pumpkin that was created by the American artist Bob Gleason and used on the US one sheet and several other posters around the globe.
-The lurid montage at the bottom of the poster was created by a local Thai artist whose signature I’ve been unable to identify.
-If anyone has any ideas who was responsible, please get in touch.
+The lurid montage at the bottom of the poster was created by a local Thai artist known as Neet.
+If anyone has any more details about the artist please get in touch.